Housing at Smith College: Carrie Lee and housing integration

 Although several African-American students had graduated from Smith College by the 1910s, it was not until 1913 that the college formally addressed the issue of housing African-American students on campus.
 In 1913, Smith College accepted Carrie Lee, an African-American honors student graduating from The New Bedford High School in New Bedford, Massachusetts.
 Lee applied for on-campus housing and was assigned room three in Tyler Annex, a room she would share with Eleanor Nickey, a white student from Tennessee.
 Although the college accepted Lee in full knowledge of her race, the Dean's Office was unaware that Lee was African-American when they assigned her room.
 Knowing that rooms on campus were limited—Lee's father, Charles Cranston Lee, promptly sent a letter acknowledging his daughter's placement and paying the fee necessary to reserve her room.

 However, when Lee's white roommate arrived to find that she would be sharing a room with Lee, an African-American student, she contacted the administration, which chose to deny Lee the room she had been promised in favor of appeasing her roommate.
 Lee attempted to secure board in one of the college-approved off-campus boarding houses, but each landlord refused to house her.
 Her only off-campus option was to work and be housed as a servant in town.
 Lee's mother suggested she leave the college rather than endure the insult of being denied fair housing.
 Lee chose to stay, living temporarily with Smith College Greek Professor Julia Caverno, a woman from a family of strong abolitionist leanings who had housed Otelia Cromwell, Smith's first African-American graduate, nearly a decade earlier.
-Lee's mother then wrote to Otelia Cromwell for help.
+Lee's mother then wrote to Cromwell for help.